lubiah/kudadamold/src/routes/blog/_blog/whatsapp-status-saver-python-mobile/index.md

 The  `STATUS_SAVER_DIRECTORY` is a default path where your statuses will be saved.
 The reason why I chose to save it in `DCIM` is that, it gets to appear inside your gallery.
 Isn't that cool?:sunglasses:

 The function `main()` is the function which does all the work.
-We iterate through watch method and wait for it's event to report.
+We iterate through the watch method and wait for it's event to report.
 We then use the regex to extract the event type and the file which was affected.
 Then we try to see if the event type was adding a file, modifying it or deleting it.
 If it adds a file, we then copy that file to your `STATUS_SAVER_DIRECTORY`.

-Someone might asks why check to see the type of event whiles we can just copy the contents of the directory into the `STATUS_SAVER_DIRECTORY`.
+Someone might ask why check to see the type of event whiles we could just copy the contents of the directory into the `STATUS_SAVER_DIRECTORY`.
 Well, the reason is that, it will just be a waste of resources overwriting files over and over again.

 The function `create_directory_if_not_exits()` just creates the `STATUS_SAVER_DIRECTORY` directory if it does not exists.

-Then finally, the `__name__ == "__main__"`condition means, if the code is being run directory, it should run the two functions.
+Then finally, the `__name__ == "__main__"` condition means, if the code is being run directly, it should run the two functions.
 It's nothing special, just fun to add it.:laughing:

+After writing the code, Press <kbd>Ctrl</kbd>+<kbd>X</kbd> to close the editor.
+Remember to save the file if prompted.

+## Running The Code

+Inside the directory in which you created the python file, run the command `python main.py` where `main.py` is the name of the python file you just created

 ## Working Proof The App

 So, after creating the code, I decided to test it on my mobile device to see if it would work and guess what, it did!!

 <!--![Working proof of the python status saver]()-->

+Happy Coding!!! :smile: